About BUC 2025

 Thirty-one teams from across UK and Ireland took part.
 As Dr Chris Dixon (Senior Curator, British & Irish Herbarium, Natural History Museum, London) asked each question, the teams tried to pick out the correct answer from the five possible answers.
 Between rounds, teams came onto the screen with confident comments on the questions and how much they were enjoying the quiz.

-At the end, the 22 with the highest scores went through to Round 2.
+At the end, the 22 teams with the highest scores went through to Round 2.
 Top of the list was team Taxon, Taxoff from University of Aberdeen with 40 out of a possible 50 points.
 Next were team Botanists of the Barbican from University of Plymouth (36 points).
 Then five teams all with 34 points, team Cotyl-Edens (Eden Project University Centre), team Royal Holly-Ways (Royal Holloway University of London), team Plantastic Five (University College Dublin), team Fun-Guys (University of Reading) and team Oxford RADworts (University of Oxford).

 See all of Round 1 on YouTube!